emrullahub/heldreichia_paper/README.md

 # Heldreichia Paper

 ## Overview
 This repository contains R scripts used in the study on Heldreichia species, focusing on SNP data analysis, population structure exploration, and gene enrichment.
 These scripts form the core analytical framework for the publication.
-Below is an overview of the key functionalities and contributions of each script:

 ## Usage Instructions